“Approaching Titanium Alloys”: TC4 Titanium Alloy

 approaching-titanium-alloys-tc4-titanium-alloy_01.jpg

 The performance of a material is determined by its microstructure, and different types of microstructures determine different mechanical properties, allowing for application in various working environments.
-TC4 titanium alloy is highly sensitive to changes in microstructure resulting from heat treatment processes.
+As one of custom titanium products, TC4 titanium alloy is highly sensitive to changes in microstructure resulting from heat treatment processes.
 Different characteristics of microstructures, such as the ratio, morphology, and distribution of the two phases, can be achieved through heat treatment and deformation processing.
 The common microstructures of TC4 titanium alloy include the following four types: equiaxed, basketweave, bimodal, and Widmanstätten structures, as shown in the figure below.

 approaching-titanium-alloys-tc4-titanium-alloy_02.png